Cat1237/SYTimer/README.md

 ### SYHeapItem

 An object which it's packaged as SYHeapItem and store it in a heap which it's SYHeap.

-## Features

-- [x] ALl runLoop and runLoopMode Support.
-- [x] It's only created two runLoop timer when in main runLoop.
-- [x] It's based on priority queue wehn in main runLoop .
-- [x] ThreadSpecificVariable.
-- [x] Heap and HeapItem.

 Installation
 ==============